reaktor/vantage-mvpdnomicon/README.md

 - Query the `file_name` for those rows in the Redshift table, and see if it's what you expect.
 - Go on a long, fun _data adventure!_

+## Teaching it new tricks

+The basic rules here are...

+1. The `mvpd` directory is kept in sync with the S3 source files.
+(That is, updates to S3 are synced to `mvpd`, but changes in `mvpd` are _not_ synced back.)
+2. When files in the `mvpd` directory are added or changed, CSV copies of them are created in the `translated` directory.
+3. Sometimes the source files in `mvpd` are used for metadata (e.g., to sort them by upload time), so you should be able to figure out the source file for any translated file by removing the `translated/` prefix and the `.csv` suffix.

+To manage the translation of files, we use [`redo`][redo].
+Redo serves the same purpose as Make.
+We started out using Make, but the problem with Make is that it can't comprehend filenames with spaces.

+With redo, each target lives in its own file.
+When you run just plain `redo`, it runs the `all` target, and the code for that lives in `all.do`.  `.do` files are basically just shell scripts.

+`all` runs all the targets for the partners.
+Each partner target has a corresponding `.do` file in the root directory (e.g. `altice.do`).
+The top-level partner targets will...

+1. Find the source files we care about.
+2. Figure out what the translated files should be named.
+3. Run the targets for the translated files, if the sources have changed.

+The rules for producing the translated files are in `.do` files in the translated directories.
+For instance, the rule to produce a `.csv` file from an Altice `.xlsx` file is in `translated/mvpd/altice/default.xlsx.csv.do`: this is the rule that redo uses to build a `.xlsx.csv` file in the `translated/mvpd/altice/` directory.
+A partner might have multiple `default.*.csv.do` files, since file formats have changed over time.

+The important things to know about these `.do` files are...

+- They're basically just shell scripts.
+- Standard output will be used to create the target file.
+- The variable `$2` contains the target name.
+(So in the case of generating CSV data with a `default.something.csv.do` file, `$2` would be the name of the _translated_ file, without the directory, like `source-data-file-2022-04-01.something.csv`.)
+- If you don't want to just write to stdout, the variable `$3` contains a file that you can write to to create the target.